mlysy/rodeo-legacy/README.md

 R(t)^{(1)} = -(V(t)^{(0)} - a + bR(t)^{(0)})/c
 V^{(0)} = -1, R^{(0)} = 1
 ```
-where the parameter of interest is `(a,b,c)`.
+where the parameter of interest is `theta = (a,b,c)`.
 A comparison of the deterministic Euler solver to the probabilistic solver is shown below.

 ![fitzhugh](/docs/figures/fitzfigure.png)